 This set of Computer Networks Multiple Choice Questions & Answers (MCQs) focuses on “Basics – 2”.

-A computer network is a collection of computers connected by digital interconnections and using a set of common communication protocols to share resources located on or provided by network nodes.
+In the field of information technology, computer networks are the backbone of communication.
+They can be used in a number of ways and can involve a variety of network forms.
+A computer network is a collection of computers that are linked together in order to exchange data.
 Local-area networks (LANs) and wide-area networks (WANs) are the two most common network types (WANs).
 LANs use fast-transmitting links (wires, Ethernet cables, fibre optics, Wi-Fi) to connect computers and peripheral devices in a small physical space, such as a business office, laboratory, or college campus.

 a) computer network